prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ### __Present and Future Computing Systems__ | Jan.
 2024

-- Was one of the ~80 invited/selected [participants](https://www.csa.iisc.ac.in/~skmandal/data/final_list_of_attendees.pdf) in the [workshop](https://www.csa.iisc.ac.in/~skmandal/Outreach.html) organized by the Dept. of Computer Science and Automation at the Indian Institute of Science.
+- Was one of the ~80 selected [participants](https://www.csa.iisc.ac.in/~skmandal/data/final_list_of_attendees.pdf) in the [workshop](https://www.csa.iisc.ac.in/~skmandal/Outreach.html) organized by the Dept. of Computer Science and Automation at the Indian Institute of Science.
 - The workshop included talks on several aspects of computing systems (including but not limited to HPC, Supercomputing, GPUs, Heterogeneous systems), current research forefront and a hands-on demonstration of DIR–V VEGA Processor, India's indigenous microcontroller development board, by the C-DAC.